 AP Government Practice Exams

 Practice Questions.
-Learnerator has over 500 AP Government practice questions that are great for your exam review.
+Albert.io has hundreds of AP Government practice questions that are great for your exam review.
 Also some fun features like a leaderboard for the students with the most correct answers.

 1999 Released Exam.
 This is the actual AP U.S. Government & Politics exam that was given in 1999.
 This was released by the College Board to help students with their test prep.
 It is very important to try at least 1 official practice exam to see exactly what the questions and format are like.